hablatraining/git-learning/README.md

 Spoiler alert: it will fail until you specify how to reconcile the differences or set a default behaviour:
 1. Merge: it will create a new merge commit (H), merging remote and local changes.
-2. Rebase: it will put your changes over the remote changes
+2. Rebase: it will put your changes over the remote changes, so your D commit will be moved over main, recreating this commit as D'

 After (merge-commit):
 ```mermaid